JakeWnuk/ptt/docs/USAGE.md

 - `ptt -u https://example.com/input.txt`: Read input from a URL.
 - `ptt -f input2.txt -f input3.txt -f input4.txt`: Read additional files for input.
 - `cat input2.txt | ptt -f input3.txt -u https://example.com/input4.txt`: Read input from standard input and additional files and URLs.

+[!NOTE]
+The `-p` flag can be used to change the parsing mode for URLs.
+The default mode is `0` and will use a narrow character set to parse text from URLs.
+The `1` mode will use a larger character set to parse text from URLs and include additonal parsing by default.
+The `2` mode will use the same character set as `1` but will also include additional parsing options for maximum parsing including n-grams and other parsing options.

 #### Transformation Formats:
 - `ptt -t [transformation]`: Apply a transformation to input.